OffworldAstronaut/DrunkardWalk/README.md

 ## 📈 Example Outputs

 The simulation generates `.png` graphs such as:
-- `RandomWalkVolatility_...png`: Standard deviation of a single walk.
+- `AvgPos_...png`: Average position of multiple walkers over time;
-- `AvgPos_...png`: Average position of multiple walkers over time.
+- `Disp_...png`: Dispersion (standard deviation) of positions among all walkers;
-- `Disp_...png`: Dispersion (standard deviation) of positions among all walkers.
+- `EndPos_...png`: Histogram of ending positions of multiple walkers.

 ---